 Clerks are required to report unofficial election results to the SOS's office as soon as practicable on the night of the election.
-The report shall be made by submitting vote counts in VEMS, or if unable to submit electronically, then submitting via fax (802-828-5171), e-mail (sos.elections@sec.state.vt.us), or telephone.
+The report shall be made by submitting vote counts in VEMS, or if unable to submit electronically, by sos.elections@vermont.gov, or telephone.
 Please make every effort to get your election night results into VEMS as soon as possible on election night.